cicnavi/dockers/README.md

 127.0.0.72 72.dap.test
 127.0.0.73 73.dap.test
 127.0.0.74 74.dap.test
+127.0.0.80 80.dap.test
 127.0.0.100 mysql.dap.test
 ```
-Note that we specify different IP for different host.
+Note that we specify different IP for a different host.
 This way you can enter URL for the container like this:
 http://72.dap.test:8072.
 However, notice that we still have to enter the port of the container, so we didn't get to
 far yet.
 We want to only enter hostname for the container.
 To do that we need to forward specific ports on specific
 IP addresses, to other ports.